The NWTRPA Walking Challenge

 - Fills out team information, adds a team profile picture, and provides descriptions/stories for their team’s profile page.

 - Tracks and submits their own walking time/distance online with the click of a button.
 Captains can also add or edit time/distance for their teammates.
-Every second Monday, it is up to the team captains to make sure their team has submitted their activity and that everything is correct (see challenge rules above).

 - Motivates and encourages their team to complete the challenge!